 Medicare advantage plans have a big selling point, which is a low premium for benefits which are usually better than your original Medicare Part A and B coverage.
-You will even find many insurance carriers advertising zero premium Medicare advantage plans.
+In 2015 / 2016, you will even find many insurance carriers advertising zero premium Medicare advantage plans.
 How is that possible?
 How can you avoid being scammed by a zero premium plan?

 In general, zero premium Medicare advantage plans may be a good choice, as some plans come with extra benefits over original Medicare such as fitness center memberships, prescription eyeglasses, hearing aids or prescription drug coverage.
 Actually, they may be right for many seniors who are having health issues, but have limited financial means.
 Almost anybody on Medicare can enroll, even with pre-existing conditions, with the exception of persons suffering from ESRD (End Stage Renal Disease).